bocoup/webpack-workshop/content/00-core/02-module-bundlers/content/00-module-bundlers.md

-# Package Loaders
+# Module bundlers

-Webpack is a module bundler, also a package loader.
+**Webpack** is a module bundler.

-It produces and load packages.
+It bundles modules together into a smaller set of files.

 ???